-Forest Hills Gardens, one of the most charming and prestigious communities, was originally a large farm purchased by the Cord Meyer Development Company and developed by the Russel Sage Foundation.
-It is perhaps best known for the West Side Tennis Club, which was the home of the U.S. Open until the late 1970's.
+Forest Hills Gardens, one of the most charming and prestigious communities in NYC, was originally a large farm purchased by the Cord Meyer Development Company and developed by the Russell Sage Foundation a little over a century ago.
+It is perhaps best known for the West Side Tennis Club, which was the home of the U.S. Open until the late 1970s and which has recently been revived with a series of popular music concerts.

 Forest Hills Gardens was planned by Frederick Law Olmstead, Jr. who modeled the "Garden" community on English towns.
-The homes were designed by Grosvenor Atterbury, and quite a few homes were influenced by Gustav Stickley, who made famous the "Arts and Crafts" architectural movement.
+The Tudor and Victorian-style homes were designed by Grosvenor Atterbury, and quite a few homes were influenced by Gustav Stickley, who made famous the "Arts and Crafts" architectural movement.
+Curved streets with lush greenery and parks are home to some 6,000 residents in this private enclave.
+Dwellings range from large houses and semi-detached townhouses to stately pre-war apartment houses (co-op and rental).

-Forest Hills Gardens has been home to many famous people including Dale Carnegie and Geraldine Ferraro, to name a few.
+Forest Hills Gardens has been home to many famous people, including Dale Carnegie, Geraldine Ferraro, Thelma Ritter, and Jimmy Breslin, to name a few.

-At the heart of Forest Hills Gardens is Station Square with its red cobblestone streets, and the Forest Hills Inn, a motor inn and country club which was had its opening ceremony in 1912 with President Teddy Roosevelt as the speaker.
+At the heart of Forest Hills Gardens is Station Square with its red cobblestone streets and the Forest Hills Inn, a former hotel made famous by a speech given by President Teddy Roosevelt at its opening in 1912 and now a co-op building.

 Dignity & prestige defines this center hall brick colonial home.
 Designed with a commanding presence surrounded by tall oaks, it combines the best of the traditions of the past and the contemporary amenities expected by the sophisticated homeowner of today.